The NSW Battery Subsidy is Now Available: Book Now & Save! The PDRS

 If you own a battery, most systems still convert the DC solar power into AC for home usage, and any excess is then re-converted back into DC for the battery with a battery management system (BMS) or solar controller.
 When the sun is down, the battery exports that power into home usage converting it again from DC to AC.

-AC vs. DC Electric Vehicle Charging
+The Difference Between AC vs. DC EV Charging

 A common charger we install is the Tesla Wall Connector Gen 3 charger which is 11.5kW, AC, single-phase charger.
 This type 2 level charger allows the vehicle to be charged much quicker than a standard wall plug, and the Tesla Model 3 for example, has an 11kW onboard inverter which converts your home AC power into your battery’s DC power.